louischatriot/nedb/README.md

 Embedded persistent database for Node.js, with no dependency (except npm modules of course).
 The API is the same as MongoDB.

+**It's still experimental!** I'm still stabilizing the code.
+The API will not change though.
+Don't hesitate to file issues/PRs if you find bugs.

 ## Why?
 I needed to store data from another project (<a href="https://github.com/louischatriot/braindead-ci" target="_blank">Braindead CI</a>).
 I needed the datastore to be standalone (i.e. no dependency except other Node modules) so that people can install the software using a simple `npm install`.
 I couldn't find one without bugs and a clean API so I made this one.